PMW25/PMW25/README.md

 ## 🎖️Objective

 Detail-oriented medical lab scientist transitioning into cybersecurity, leveraging a strong foundation in data integrity, analytical problem-solving, strong analytical thinking, and precision under pressure.
-Recently earned the CompTIA Security+ certification and completed the Google Cybersecurity Certificate, with ongoing studies toward CySA+.
+Recently earned the CompTIA Security+ & CySA+ certification and completed the Google Cybersecurity Certificate.
 Eager to bring a clinical mindset to digital defense in an entry-level cybersecurity role, with a focus on threat analysis, incident response, and system protection.

 ## 🛠️Projects
 - 🔐 [Remote Keylogger Lab](https://github.com/PMW25/Python-Remote-Keylogger-)